Sevastian-Bahynskyi/move-a-cube/README.md

   - Be lifted by the obstacle, but the behavior isn't always smooth
 - Time-consuming: Procedural obstacle generation
   - When combined with ArenaController’s automated adjustments, this can make each level unique and challenging
+- Player can't jump from obstacle, only from the ground